Rwotomiya/Rwotomiya/README.md

 # Apwoyo ba, I'm Rwotomiya Daudi Vincent 👋

 Welcome to my GitHub repository!
-I'm a software Engineer working on various exciting projects.
+I'm a Software Engineer working on various exciting projects.
 Below is a summary of my ongoing work with the tech stack used.

 ## About Me